3ricvald3z/Blue-Basalt/README.md

 Deployment of core security tools and firmware.

--   Direct .debs: Install Google Earth Pro and VirtualBox 7.2 using wget and sudo apt install ./*.deb.
+-   Direct .debs: Install Google Earth Pro and VirtualBox 7.2 using `wget` and `sudo apt install ./*.deb`

 -   Master Package List: